Erich Kolig: Biography

 Kolig has also had a vital interest in museum culture.
 Apart from several periods in the Ethnological Museum of Berlin in Dahlem, he also made collections of Hindukush arts and crafts and Aboriginal art from the Australian Kimberleys (both collections are in the Ethnological Museum in Vienna) and a collection of Vanuatu traditional pottery from the village of Wusi on Espiritu Santo in Vanuatu (in the Otago Museum in Dunedin, New Zealand).

 Personal life

 Kolig has Austrian and New Zealand citizenship.
-He lives on a small farm on the outskirts of Dunedin on the South Island of New Zealand, with his wife Nicole, a ceramic artist.
+He lives on a small farm on the outskirts of Dunedin on the South Island of New Zealand.